VuchinaSystems/vaccarus.github.io/index.md

 {% include JB/setup %}

-## Hey there ...
+## Hey there,

-There's a pic of my dog Mosley.
+That's a pic of my dog Mosley.

 And here's a list of some recent posts: